Terms & Conditions

 How to Exercise Data Subject Rights

-If you make a request related to Personal Data about you, you will be required to supply a valid means of identification as a security precaution.
+If you make a request related to Personal Data about you, you will be required to authenticate your identity as a security precaution.
 If you have an online account with us, you may satisfy this identification requirement by first logging into that account.
 Visit the My Account page on the Sites and enter your account using your email address and password.
 For others, we will follow-up all requests with a phone call from the appropriate member of our team to verify your identity, and if your identity is verifiable, we will proceed with processing the request as directed by applicable law.
 For requests related to particularly sensitive information, we may require additional proof of identification.

 If you make a Data Subject Rights request through an authorized agent, we will require written proof that the agent is authorized to act on your behalf.